amaiberg/software-engineering-preliminary/grading_hw1_2/README.md

 sudo apt-get install realpath
 ```

 3) Create a one-line registry file **your_info.txt** that specifies your ID, input, output file and the name of your CpeDescriptor.xml.
-An example:
+An example (**ID**, as usual, is your Andew/CS id):

 ```
-your-andrew-ID hw1.in hw1-your-andrew-ID.out CpeDescriptor.xml
+ID hw1.in hw1-ID.out CpeDescriptor.xml
 ```

 Or for hw2:

 ```
-your-andrew-ID hw2.in hw2-your-andrew-ID.out CpeDescriptor.xml
+ID hw2.in hw2-ID.out CpeDescriptor.xml
 ```

 Choose some testing directory.
 Go there.
 Create the file **hw2.in** as a copy of **sample.in**: